akuramshin/relabeling_robot_data/evaluation_pipeline/README.md

   - **__init__.py**: Marks the directory as a Python package.

 - **results/**: Stores the evaluation results for each test case.
-  - **task_name_1.json**: Results for the first test case.
+  - **task_name_1_{checkpoint}.json**: Results for the first test case.
-  - **task_name_2.json**: Results for the second test case.
+  - **task_name_2_checkpoint}.json**: Results for the second test case.
+  ...

 - **README.md**: Documentation for the project, including setup and usage instructions.

 - **requirements.txt**: Lists the required Python dependencies for the project.

 ## Setup Instructions
+1. You will need to install [Octo](https://github.com/montrealrobotics/octo/tree/libero_eval) and [LIBERO](https://github.com/montrealrobotics/LIBERO/tree/relabel_project_eval) on these specific branches in the same environment as this project.

-1. Clone the repository to your local machine.
+2. Clone the repository to your local machine.
-2. Navigate to the project directory.
+3. Navigate to the project directory.
-3. Install the required dependencies using:
+4. Install the required dependencies using:
    ```
    pip install -r requirements.txt
    ```
-4. Modify the `configs/test_cases.json` file to define your test cases.
+5. Toggle the `visualize` flag in the config to switch between environment rollouts or visualizing results.

 ## Running the Evaluation

 To run the evaluation pipeline, execute the following command:
 ```
-python src/eval_libero.py --finetuned_path <path_to_checkpoints>
+python evaluation_pipeline/src/eval_libero.py finetuned_path=<path_to_checkpoints>
 ```
 Replace `<path_to_checkpoints>` with the path to your finetuned model checkpoints.